kentarospin98/RandomSourceCode/README.md

 ### Minimum requirements:
  When you start game for the first time, it requires some data.
 This will be downloaded automatically when you start the game.
+ Works only on Desktop Browser.
+(Will crash on mobile phone browser)

 ### Why we made it: